 An active solo and chamber musician, Joseph Lin has performed at such venues as Symphony Hall in Boston, Suntory Hall in Tokyo, the National Concert Hall in Taipei, the National Centre for the Performing Arts in Beijing, Wigmore Hall in London, the Concertgebouw in Amsterdam, and Town Hall in Auckland.
 He has appeared as soloist with the Boston Symphony, the New Japan Philharmonic, the Tokyo Philharmonic, the Taiwan National Symphony, the Auckland Philharmonia, and the Ukraine National Philharmonic.
 His regular festival appearances include Marlboro, the Seattle Chamber Music Festival, and the Tucson Winter Festival.

-Since joining the Juilliard String Quartet in 2011, Mr. Lin has been on the violin and chamber music faculty of the Juilliard School.
+First violinist of the Juilliard String Quartet since 2011, Mr. Lin is on the violin and chamber music faculty of the Juilliard School.
 From 2007 to 2011, he was an assistant professor at Cornell University.
 There, he organized the inaugural Chinese Musicians Residency in 2009.
 The following year, Mr. Lin led a project with Cornell composers to study the violin Sonatas and Partitas of Bach, and to create new music inspired by Bach.
 This culminated in a series of concerts in the spring premiering the new works alongside Bach’s Sonatas and Partitas.